o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 ### Render the material at an offset
 To start off, let's edit the vertex shader to render our shader ball at an offset.
 1. Open `{your-project-path}\Materials\Types\VegetationBending_ForwardPass.azsli`.
 Recall that `.azsli` files contain shader code.
-This file contains the vertex and pixel shader code for the *forward pass* of the vegetation bending material type.
+This file contains the vertex and pixel shader code for the *forward pass* of the VegetationBending material type.
    {{< note >}}
+   Make sure you are opening the `.azsli` file.
 There is also a `VegetationBending_ForwardPass.azsl` file.
-Make sure you are opening the `.azsli` file.
    {{< /note >}}
 1. Find the function `VegetationBending_ForwardPassVS`.
 1. Towards the end of the function, right before `OUT.m_worldPosition = worldPosition.xyz;`, add: